hoffmangroup/segway/doc/segway.rst

 of these are described more fully in the GMTK documentation (cite), and the default structure and starting parameters are described more fully in the Segway article.

+The starting parameters are generated using data from the whole genome, which can be quickly found in the Genomedata archive.
+Even if you are training on a subset of the genome, this information is not used.

 You can tell Segway just to generate these files and not to perform any inference using the :option:`--dry-run` option.